bobaseb/energetically-coherent-computation/index.md

 - synaptic reorganization
 - as coordinated reorganization

+Skilled practice
+- coherent organization of
+- cultural transmission of
+- embodied foundations of
+- integration of intuition and technique
+- perceptual development in
+- physical grounding of

 Social context
 - in trance practices
 - role in consciousness
 - stabilization of altered states

+Social coordination
+- face-to-face interaction in
+- neural light cone constraints
+- scales of organization
+- temporal aspects of

+Social experience
+- neural light cone constraints
+- physical grounding of
+- spatial boundaries of
+- temporal limitations of

+Social influence
+- direct interaction in
+- neural light cone perspective
+- patterns of coherence in
+- transmission mechanisms

+Social rhythms
+- and neural light cones
+- coordination across scales
+- temporal constraints on

 Social functions
 - of emotion